Mock catalogues of emission line galaxies based on the local mass density in dark-matter only simulations: Acknowledgements

 \section{Acknowledgements}

 KO is supported by JSPS Overseas Research Fellowships and JSPS Research Fellowships for Young Scientists.
-This work was supported in part by Grant-in-Aid for JSPS Fellows Grant Number JP21J00011, World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, and JSPS KAKENHI Grant Numbers JP18H04350, JP18H04358, JP19H00677, JP20J22055, JP20H05850, JP20H05855, JP20H05861 and JP21H01081.
+This work was supported in part by Grant-in-Aid for JSPS Fellows Grant Number JP21J00011, World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan, and JSPS KAKENHI Grant Numbers JP18H04350, JP18H04358, JP19H00677, JP20J22055, JP20H05850, JP20H05855, JP20H05861 and JP21H01081; and by the Basic Research Grant (Super AI) of Institute for AI and Beyond of the University of Tokyo.
 We also acknowledge financial support from Japan Science and Technology Agency (JST) AIP Acceleration Research Grant Number JP20317829.
 The numerical calculations were carried out on Yukawa-21 at Yukawa Institute for Theoretical Physics in Kyoto University.